⭐️

 Content-Type: multipart/form-data; boundary=something

-It represents the MIME type of the resource or the data.
+• media-type – MIME type of the resource or data.